dkgh101/singlebranch/README.md

-# simpleui for github connector testing
+# sl-gh-connector-test-ui for github connector testing

 This is a simple test project to demonstrate the functionality of the translation connector.
 It includes an `index.html` page with placeholders for text that can be translated into different languages.